nouse4it/Nornir3_CDP_map/README.md

 For more help how to setup a inventory please see ---> https://nornir.readthedocs.io/en/latest/tutorial/inventory.html

-When you finisched setting up the inventory you can run the script with python3 nornir3_cdp_map.py The scripts start an will ask you for the follwing input:
+When you finished setting up the inventory you can run the script with python3 nornir3_cdp_map.py The scripts start an will ask you for the follwing input:

 * Username for login on the switches